When traditional medication fails, it may be time to consider something a bit more natural…

 Living with a lung disease like chronic obstructive pulmonary disease (COPD), pulmonary fibrosis or emphysema can make one’s daily routine inherently difficult.
 Causing fits of coughing, difficulty breathing and lower energy levels, many suffering from chronic lung disease are simply looking for one thing: relief.
 Although there are a variety of traditional medications available such as pills, inhalers and oxygen therapy, they aren’t without their own side-effects.
 As research continues to show promise in the use of natural alternatives, it may be time to consider adding these supplements to your daily regimen.

-With your health in mind, the Lung Institute is here to present 6 Natural COPD Treatments to Try Right Now to better your breathing using more natural ingredients.
+With your health in mind, the Lung Health Institute is here to present 6 Natural COPD Treatments to Try Right Now to better your breathing using more natural ingredients.

 *Any new medication or supplements should only be consumed after first consulting with your primary care physician*